Azure/aihub/README.md

 Learn more at the official documentation: [What is Azure Cognitive Search?](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search).

-Do you want to implement this solution?
-[Activate GenAI with Azure](https://azure.github.io/activate-genai/).

 ### Call Center Analytics
 Analyze call center call trancripts (that might come from your Call Center technology, or having transcribed with Azure Speech Services).